 What is PMP Certification Exam?

 Project Management Body of Knowledge (PMBOK), with industrial standards, is used as the guide for testing aspirants.
-The PMP exam tests the applicants on tasks out of five performance domains
+The PMP exam tests the applicants on tasks out of three performance domains

 (The number in percentage shows the weightage given to each domain in the exam)

 The PMP Exam consists of about 180 multiple-choice questions.
 5 are considered pretest questions.
 Pretest questions are used in exams as an efficient and legal technique to test the validity of upcoming examination questions even if they have no bearing on the final result.
 The exam’s questions are distributed at random.
 Out of 180 questions, around 50% are based on agile and hybrid project management approaches, while the remaining 50% are based on predictive project management methodologies.
 These exams include multiple-choice, multiple-response, matching, hotspot, and fill-in-the-blank questions.
 Moreover, the exam is closed-book.
 This implies that the candidate will not be permitted to utilize any reference materials while taking the examination.
 The time duration for the exam is 230 minutes.

 What are the PMP Exam requirements?

 To the question that asks, who should apply

 PMI quotes that ,”If you’re an experienced project manager responsible for all aspects of project delivery, leading and directing cross-functional teams, then the PMP is the right choice for you.

 There are certain requirements one should meet to be certified.
 A candidate must have either:

 a secondary degree or high school diploma with 5 years of project management experience in leading projects and 35 contact hours of formal PMP Certification Training.